Glaucoma

 Glaucoma is the leading cause of irreversible blindness in the world today.
 It is estimated that over 300,000 Australian have the disease, many of whom are unaware.

 Glaucoma is progressive damage to the optic nerve, the nerve which takes light signals from the eye to the brain.
-The damage comes about from a combination of factors, resulting in a mismatch between the pressure in the eye and the stength of optic nerve over time.
+The damage comes about from a combination of factors, resulting in a mismatch between the pressure in the eye and the strength of the optic nerve over time.

 Glaucoma can cause gradual vision loss, but if detected early enough and treated well enough, the process can be arrested.